pklehre/EC-Theory-UoB/_members/qin.md

 ## Short Bio

-Xiaoyu Qin is a PhD student in Computer Science at School of Computer Science, University of Birmingham, and supervised by Prof Per Kristian Lehre and Prof Ata Kaban.
+Xiaoyu Qin is a PhD alumni in Computer Science at School of Computer Science, University of Birmingham, and was supervised by Prof Per Kristian Lehre and Prof Ata Kaban.
 The topic of his PhD thesis is Self-adaptive Parameter Control Mechanism in Evolutionary Computation.